 But, most importantly, Mary’s life was one of complete faith and love for both God and her neighbor.
 And her life gives us the example of how we should live our lives – with faith, love, charity, humility and perseverance.

-Mary’s dormition, her death, foreshadows our own, for Mary knew that, one day, she would follow in the footsteps of her ancestors, including her parents, Anne and Joachim, and also her spouse Joseph, and her Divine Son, Jesus.
+Mary’s dormition, the end of her earthly days, foreshadows our own, for Mary knew that, one day, she would follow in the footsteps of her ancestors, including her parents, Anne and Joachim, and also her spouse Joseph, and her Divine Son, Jesus.

-One could speculate that Mary’s death was one of complete peace and joy, knowing that she would be rejoined with her loved ones, especially her Divine Son and her holy spouse.
+One could speculate that Mary’s passing was one of complete peace and joy, knowing that she would be rejoined with her loved ones, especially her Divine Son and her holy spouse.

 Our Lord, just prior to His suffering, reached out to comfort His disciples with words of hope, for they were in anguish over His impending death.
 And with these same words, He reaches out to each of us when we are faced with the certainty of our own death –